-, 2017

-Board of Superv visors

-Madison County y, Mississippi
+Board of Supervisors Madison County, Mississippi

-RE: \$8,000,000 Madison County, Mississippi General Obligation Road and Bridge Bonds, Series 2017, dated, 2017
+RE: \$8,000,000 Madison County, Mississippi General Obligation Road and Bridge Bonds, Series 2017, dated September 28, 2017

 Dear Sirs:

-connection with ve acted as Bond Counsel ("Bond Counsel") for Madison County, Mississippi (the "County"), in the issuance of the Madison County, Mississippi General Obligation Road and Bridge Bonds, Series, 2017, in the total authorized aggregate principal amount of \$8,000,000 (the "Bonds").
+We have acted as Bond Counsel ("Bond Counsel") for Madison County, Mississippi (the "County"), in connection with the issuance of the Madison County, Mississippi General Obligation Road and Bridge Bonds, Series 2017, dated September 28, 2017, in the total authorized aggregate principal amount of \$8,000,000 (the "Bonds").

-onds bear interest, mature and may be transferred and exchanged as set out in the Bonds and in the ted by the Board of Supervisors of the County on August 7, 2017, authorizing their issuance (the
+The Bonds bear interest, mature and may be transferred and exchanged as set out in the Bonds and in the resolution adopted by the Board of Supervisors of the County on August 7, 2017, authorizing their issuance (the "Bond Resolution").
+The Bonds are subject to optional redemption prior to maturity to the extent provided in the Bond Resolution.

-Bond Resolution.
 Capitalized terms contained and not defined herein shall have the same meaning as set forth in the Bond Resolution.

 We have acted as Bond Counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the laws of the State of Mississippi (the "State"), and with respect to the excludability of interest on the Bonds from federal and State income taxation.
-Regarding questions of fact material to our opinions, we have not investigated or verified original proceedings, records, data or other material, but have relied solely upon the certified transcript of proceedings described in the following paragraph.
-We have relied on the authenticity, truthfulness and completeness set forth in such documents, instruments and certificates.
+Regarding questions of fact material to our opinions, we have not investigated or verified original proceedings, records, data or other material, but have relied solely upon the certified transcript of proceedings described in the following paragraph and on the authenticity, truthfulness and completeness set forth in such documents, instruments and certificates.
 We have not assumed any responsibility with respect to the financial condition or capabilities of the County or the disclosure thereof in connection with the sale of the Bonds.